 What is a macro lens?

 A macro lens is an iPhone photography accessory.
 It attaches to your iPhone camera.
-It magnifies your subject—so that you can get stunning, close-up shots of small details.
+It magnifies your subject—so that you can get stunning, close-up flower photos that capture the tiniest details.
 I used a macro lens to capture the dandelion photograph below.

 A macro lens isn’t essential for iPhone flower photography.
 I’ve taken stunning flower photographs without one.